The Unseen Body

 Through his offbeat adventures in healthcare and travel, Reisman discovers new perspectives on the body: a trip to the Alaskan Arctic reveals that fat is not the enemy, but the hero; a stint in the Himalayas uncovers the boundary where the brain ends and the mind begins; and eating a sheep's head in Iceland offers a lesson in empathy.
 By relating his experiences in far-flung lands and among unique cultures back to the body's inner workings, he shows how our organs live inextricably intertwined lives in an internal ecosystem that reflects the natural world around us.

-Reisman's unique perspective on the natural world and his expert wielding of wit ultimately helps us make sense of our lives, our bodies and our world in a way listeners have never before imagined.
+Reisman's unique perspective on the natural world and his expert wielding of wit ultimately helps us make sense of our lives, our bodies and our world in a way readers have never before imagined.

-"An elegant, elegiac, and deeply enjoyable meander through human anatomy...the images Reisman conjures will linger long after you've devoured his delightful prose."
-(Nicola Twilley, coauthor of Until Proven Safe and cohost of Gastropod podcast)
+'An elegant, elegiac, and deeply enjoyable meander through human anatomy . . . the images Reisman conjures will linger long after you've devoured his delightful prose.' - Nicola Twilley, co-author of Until Proven Safe and co-host of Gastropod podcast

 Secondly and the reason this book was probably the worst I have listened to in my history of Audible (since 2014), was that this book is clearly written from the perspective of an insular and privileged white American male.
 I don't even need to google this guy to know this, because it is like a stereotype for the ignorant, rich, arrogant white guy.